Shahanewaz/PHANTOM_Codes/README.md

 <p align="center" style="font-style: bold;">
   Figure 3.
 Comparison of PHANTOM-optimized edits using the same prompt: from left to right, source image, GPT-4o edited output, OmniGen2 edited output, and target image.
 </p>

+To ensure that these edits not only convey the correct content but also exhibit naturalistic texture and lighting, we proceed to evaluate their photorealism using objective image-quality metrics.
+Thus, we quantitatively assessed photorealism in our within-group setting by computing Naturalness Image Quality Evaluator (NIQE) scores per model.
+As can be seen from Table below, GPT-4o achieved a mean NIQE of $4.67$, indicating closer alignment with natural image statistics, while OmniGen2 produced a mean NIQE of $6.08$, reflecting modest smoothing of high-frequency details.
+Nonetheless, both models maintained comparable lighting consistency and color fidelity with no pronounced artifacts, supporting OmniGen2’s viability as an open-source substitute.